 To apply for Early Childhood group classes for children three months to six years of age, please complete the online application and arrange for payment of the $60.00 application fee.

 Applications are considered on a first come, first served basis.
 Preference is given to returning students and siblings who apply early.
-Upon receipt of your application, we will provide an enrollment contract for your child to enroll in your top class choice available at the time.
-The first round of enrollment contracts will be mailed in mid-March, followed by continuing admissions for both new and returning students.
+The first round of Early Childhood enrollment contracts are mailed in mid-March, followed by continuing admissions for both new and returning students.
 See the Admissions Tab for additional information about the admissions process including answers to some Frequently Asked Questions (FAQs).

 For more information on Early Childhood classes, or to check on availability before applying, please contact Dorothy Appleton, Head of Early Childhood Admissions, at 212-369-1484, ext.
 43 or email firstname.lastname@example.org

 Beginning the journey of music-making…

 The Early Childhood Program—instituted in the early 1960s—offers an extensive selection of courses for introducing small groups of young children and their families to the joys of music and art.
 By engaging in developmentally appropriate group music experiences (listening, singing, moving, playing percussion instruments, and eventually reading and notating music), students are given the foundation for a comprehensive music education and the tools to express themselves artistically.
 Key to the Diller-Quaile approach is the collaboration among teachers and students, which creates a unique child-centered musical environment within each class session.

 Diller-Quaile’s curriculum, emanating from our years of experience, and incorporating the pedagogies of Angela Diller, Elizabeth Quaile, Émile Jaques-Dalcroze, Zoltán Kodály, Carl Orff, Shinichi Suzuki, Maria Montessori, and Edwin Gordon, is taught through a repertoire of international folk songs as well as classical, modern, popular, and original music.
 Early Childhood classes feature pianists who improvise accompaniments in a variety of styles in response to the children’s singing and movement, thereby fostering a musically creative environment.